Oliver Twist (1948 film): Reception

+Box office

-The film was the fifth most popular film at the British box office in 1949.
-According to Kinematograph Weekly the 'biggest winner' at the box office in 1948 Britain was The Best Years of Our Lives with Spring in Park Lane being the best British film and "runners up" being It Always Rains on Sunday, My Brother Jonathan, Road to Rio, Miranda, An Ideal Husband, Naked City, The Red Shoes, Green Dolphin Street, Forever Amber, Life with Father, The Weaker Sex, Oliver Twist, The Fallen Idol and The Winslow Boy.
+The film was the fifth most popular film at the British box office in 1948.
+According to Kinematograph Weekly the 'biggest winner' at the box office in 1948 Britain was The Best Years of Our Lives with Spring in Park Lane being the best British film and "runners up" being It Always Rains on Sunday, My Brother Jonathan, Road to Rio, Miranda, An Ideal Husband, The Naked City, The Red Shoes, Green Dolphin Street, Forever Amber, Life with Father, The Weaker Sex, Oliver Twist, The Fallen Idol and The Winslow Boy.

+The producer's receipts were £277,300 in the UK and £103,100 overseas.
+According to Rank's own records the film had made a profit of £8,000 for the company by December 1949.

+Critical

 After the belated release of the film in the United States, Bosley Crowther praised it in The New York Times, writing: